chipsalliance/i3c-core/docs/source/normal_operation.md

 According to "6.8.1 Transfers in PIO mode" and "6.12.1 PIO Mode" sections of the HCI spec, the driver issues transfers to the core in the following manner:

- - If data is to be transmitted to a device, the driver writes it to the Tx data queue by writing to the [XFER_DATA_PORT](https://github.com/chipsalliance/i3c-core-rdl/blob/main/src/csr/documentation.md#xfer_data_port-register) register.
+ - If data is to be transmitted to a device, the driver writes it to the Tx data queue by writing to the {rdl-docs}`XFER_DATA_PORT <xfer_data_port-register>` register.
 Some commands allow providing data as the immediate payload - for those no data needs to be written to the Tx queue.
- - The driver writes a command descriptor to the command queue port by writing the [COMMAND_PORT](https://github.com/chipsalliance/i3c-core-rdl/blob/main/src/csr/documentation.md#command_port-register) register.
+ - The driver writes a command descriptor to the command queue port by writing the {rdl-docs}`COMMAND_PORT <command_port-register>` register.
  - The controller executes the transfer.
 To indicate transfer completion the core may report an interrupt.
  - Once the transfer is complete, the driver reads command status from the response queue and the received data (if any) from the Rx data queue.